Jack Houston

 John William Houston (30 December 1919 – 27 October 2008) was an Australian politician.
 He was the Labor member for Bulimba in the Legislative Assembly of Queensland from 1957 to 1980.
 He was the Leader of the Opposition in the Queensland Parliament from 11 October 1966 to 22 July 1974.

 Early life

-Born in Scotland in 1919 to James Houston and Florence (nee Tilley) he moved to Australia and became electrical fitter and mechanic and later a teacher of electrical trades subjects.
+Born in Scotland in 1919 to James Houston and Florence (née Tilley) he moved to Australia and became electrical fitter and mechanic and later a teacher of electrical trades subjects.

 Political career

 He first entered Parliament at the 1957 election that saw Labor swept from office following a split.

 Party Leadership

 Following the 1966 election deputy leader Eric Lloyd became the subject of attacks from the extra-parliamentary wing of the Labor party, as well as within the caucus.
-As a result party leader Jack Duggan supported Houston in challenging Lloyd which he did successfully by 15 votes to 10.
+As a result, party leader Jack Duggan supported Houston in challenging Lloyd which he did successfully by 15 votes to 10.

 Three months later on 11 October 1966 Duggan abruptly resigned as leader due to a "taxation difficulty of some magnitude".
 In the following ballot Houston defeated Pat Hanlon (son of former Premier Ned Hanlon) by 14 votes to 12 to become the new leader.

-As opposition leader he established an arrangement of nominating ‘shadow spokespeople’ for specific portfolios which led in 1970 to the formation of Labor’s first formal ‘shadow ministry’ of 14 members.
+As opposition leader he established an arrangement of nominating ‘shadow spokespeople’ for specific portfolios which led in 1970 to the formation of Labor's first formal ‘shadow ministry’ of 14 members.

 After failing to make significant inroads into the coalition's majority at either the 1969 or 1972 elections there were reports that Houston would be leaving the leadership either through appointment to the Qantas board or as High Commissioner to New Zealand, however these never came to pass.

 Ultimately his deputy Perc Tucker organised a vote of no confidence in his leadership following the poor result in the federal election which was carried by 17 votes to 15, with Tucker defeating Houston by the same margin.